LAION-AI/Open-Assistant/backend/README.md

 ## Alembic

-To the database run `alembic revision -m "..."` ("..." is what you did) in the `/backend` directory.
+To create an Alembic database migration script after sql-models were modified run `alembic revision --autogenerate -m "..."` ("..." is what you did) in the `/backend` directory.
 Then edit the newly created file.
 See [here](https://alembic.sqlalchemy.org/en/latest/tutorial.html) for more information.